X-SHIELD: Regularization for eXplainable Artificial Intelligence: Conclusions

+This work introduces T-SHIELD, a regularization family classified as a Loss Augmentation XAI-based method developed to improve model quality by hiding features.
+Within this family and aligned with the Red XAI perspective, the study also introduce X-SHIELD, an informed XAI-based T-SHIELD member which selects wisely the features to hide.
+We analyze the X-SHIELD approximation with basic training and another uninformed approximation of the T-SHIELD family, R-SHIELD.

-The results obtained support the initial hypothesis that the combination of the regularization perspective improves the explainability and quality of the model using SHIELD regularization.
-Also, SHIELD regularization is a useful regularization tool that can be integrated into any type of training framework.
-The use of this regularization increases the quality of the models decreasing overfitting.
+The results obtained support the initial hypothesis that the combination of the regularization perspective and the XAI perspective improves the explainability and quality of the model using X-SHIELD regularization.
+X-SHIELD regularization is an useful regularization tool that can be integrated into any type of training framework and decreases overfitting, enhance model performance and model explainability.

-As conclusion, SHIELD regularization presents a significant contribution to addressing the duality between explainability and model quality, providing a valuable tool for researchers and practitioners in the field of AI.
+X-SHIELD regularization presents a significant contribution to addressing the duality between explainability and model quality, providing a valuable tool for researchers and practitioners in the field of AI.

-As future work, different modifications of SHIELD regularization could be explored, such as the use of other methods of hiding features or how these features are chosen to hide in each example.
+This proposal and study opens potential window to hiding image features for learning.
+As future work, different proposals of T-SHIELD regularization should be explored, such as the use of other methods of hiding features or by a new transformation T which improves the performance or the explainability aspect of the models.